geoHeil/graphFrameStarter/README.md

 **naive method with different types of edges**
 ![DAG of naive join variant](graphPercentageWithJoins.jpg "naive and slow joins DAG")

 **improved method with different types of edges**
+This does not work really well taking `Array(String, String)` as the key -> otherwise non unique values would handled wrong, i.e. the key is id of vertex and type of connection, if only id is considered we are back to the first example.

-**pregel API: Message passing via AggregateMessages**
+**pregel API: Message passing via AggregateMessages** graph frames and graphX both do support this type of API.

+> TODO figure out how to use these to implement the same thing.

 ### ongoing discussions